 - TIME Winery & Kitchen – OPEN, streetside patio, modern Canadian

-- Pizzeria Tratto Napoletana – PATIO CLOSED*, small streetside patio, pizza
+- Pizzeria Tratto Napoletana – OPEN, small streetside patio, pizza

-- Theo’s – OPEN, very small private patio (call first), Greek
+- Theo’s – OPEN, very small private patio (call first) and streetside seating, Greek

 - Ashoka Indian Cuisine – OPEN, small streetside patio, Indian

 - Wild Scallion – OPEN, streetside patio, healthy curry and bean bowls

 - Isshin Sushi Bar – OPEN, small patio, Japanese